-4.1 The actions outlined in this report have no direct implications for the identified risks outlined in the Corporate Risk Register but robust risk management is central to the development and implementation of the treasury management strategy.
+4.1 The actions outlined in this report contribute to the management of the risk around imbalance in cash flows.
+Aside from this, they have no direct implications for the other identified risks outlined in the Corporate Risk Register but robust risk management is central to the development and implementation of the treasury management strategy.